If you have a link that you believe would be helpful to other teachers, please email Outreach Coordinator Lisa Adeli.

 This site is for the Center for Israel Education, a group dedicated to depicting Israel accurately.
 The site provides useful background information, lesson plans and other curriculum building information.

-National Geographic - Educational Resources
+National Geographic - Classroom Resources

 A vast site encompassing all geographic areas of the globe, including the Middle East and North Africa.
 National Geographic supports geography education through high-quality lesson plans, current maps and map outlines, a teacher store and much more.